Phase I - US, Mexico, Canada

 -

-We integrate our learning into ocular programs in which purpose-driven organizations deepen strategic insight by engaging equal terms with these exemplars in places of future strategic consequence, reimagining their common relationship to the value and potential of what is free, familiar, and relevant.
+Incorporating these insights into Ocular's programs, we guide purpose-driven organizations to deepen their strategic awareness.
+By engaging directly with these exemplars in real-world settings, leaders reimagine their approach to the value and potential of what is free, familiar, and relevant.